-D.1 The GPIO Port
+C.2 The GPIO Port

-The 37-pin GPIO connector is located on the Source and Communication Panel located on the underside of the projection head near the front.
-It provides a flexible method of interfacing a wide range of external I/O devices to the projector, often so that an event on one device automatically triggers an event on the other.
-The pins on this connector that are configurable using the TPC's Custom 3D Control menu are identified in Figure D-1.

-NOTES: 1) Pins not shown in Figure D-1 are reserved for other uses, and cannot be specified at the TPC.
-2) Cable access is through the pedestal "toe" at front.
+The 37-pin GPIO connector located on the underside of the projection head provides a flexible method of interfacing a wide range of external I/O devices to the projector, often so that an event on one device automatically triggers an event on the other.
+The pins on this connector that are configurable using the TPC's Custom: 3D Control menu are identified in Figure C-1.
+NOTE: Pins not shown in Figure C-1 are reserved for other uses, and cannot be specified at the TPC.

-Figure D-1 GPIO Connector Pinouts
+Figure C-1 GPIO Connector Pinouts